Healthy Swim: NJ Pools Help Homeowners Get Fit in Their Own Backyard

 However, swimming isn’t the only fitness routine you can do in your pool.
 For those who aren’t ready for the physical rigors of swimming, water walking or jogging can be a more comfortable alternative.
 All it requires is that you get a flotation device like a vest or a pool noodle.
 Afterwards, you just walk back and forth around your pool while standing straight.
 The water provides resistance and this strengthens your muscles.
 For a more intensive workout, you may move to deeper waters or try to jog faster in the water.

 Another alternative to swimming is water aerobics.
 Like aerobics on land, it combines several high-intensity cardio exercises into a single workout that can burn calories even faster than normal.
 All you need is to do them in chest-high water so that the water adds to the resistance.
 Weights and resistance bands add to the difficulty.
 These workouts can get you fit and trim in no time.
 If water workouts and cool dips on a hot summer day sound good to you, then call the pros from an experienced NJ pool company like Tranquility Pools, Inc. and have the pool you’ve been saving up for constructed.
+We’ll take care of everything else – even the mini excavator to dig your property to fit your perfect pool!

 (Source: Swimming Pool Exercises and Workouts for Home Use, Live Strong, February 2, 2014)